danielsz/mmailer/README.md

 ### Remote control

 You issue commands in a separate terminal.
-To start sending emails, run:
+To start sending emails, type:

     $ mmailer start